borgbackup/borg/docs/index.rst

 Contribute
 ==========

 Found a bug?
 Have any ideas to improve |project_name|?
-Head over to |project_name|'s github_ page and create an issue or a pull request.
+Add bug reports and feature requests to the `issue tracker`_.

 You can also ask the author a question directly by `email <mailto:jonas@borgstrom.se>`_.